Teamkiller324/StatsMe/README.md

 Translation Support!!

+Plugin natives (Natives can be used on other plugins for specific checks or such.

+Plugin forwards (Forwards is fired as soon the event occured, example: stats command was fired).
+(WIP).

 # Possible Features:
 Read from keyvalue config file reading weaponname, index of the weapon, etc to possibly avoid needing to update plugin just for specific updates for a game.